The Lower Klamath Project – Restoring Our Beautiful Rivers

 The Rogue River isn’t the only one that needs protection in our region.

 There was a time when Oregon and Northern California rivers produced some of the highest populations of salmon in the world.
 Native tribes throughout the Pacific Northwest relied on them as a staple in their diet.
 Numerous cultural traditions were anchored by the abundance of the salmon harvest each year.
-Settlers appreciated the proliferation and at the turn of the century, a new generation of water protectors supported their livelihoods fishing and recreating in the clean flowing waters of the rivers of the Pacific Northwest.
+Settlers appreciated the proliferation and at the turn of the century, a new generation of water protectors supported their livelihoods by fishing and recreating in the clean flowing waters of the rivers of the Pacific Northwest.

 Eventually, dams were built to harness the power of the mighty rivers throughout Southern Oregon and Northern California.
 Decades ago a dam indicated signs of progress.
 Today we know better.